xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 By default, Steam will run them directly on the host system, providing compatibility with scout by using the same `LD_LIBRARY_PATH`-based scout runtime that is used to run Steam itself.
-If the user selects the *Steam Linux Runtime* compatibility tool in the game's properties, then Steam will launch a *Steam Linux Runtime - soldier* container, then use the `LD_LIBRARY_PATH`-based scout runtime inside that container to provide ABI compatibility for the game.
+If the user selects the *Steam Linux Runtime 1.0 (scout)* compatibility tool in the game's properties, then Steam will launch a *Steam Linux Runtime 2.0 (soldier)* container, then use the `LD_LIBRARY_PATH`-based scout runtime inside that container to provide ABI compatibility for the game.